-Sometimes when we are looking into the map of these two countries in Asia—Japan and China we think that they are close countries.
+Sometimes when we are looking at a map of these two countries in Asia—Japan and China, we think that they are neighbouring countries.
 Yes, they are so close to each other.
-But most of us are having a mistake thinking that they share the same languages.
-It happens when some point you are looking into their writings written in TV’s, magazines, and even a piece of some newspapers and say “oh it really looks similar!”
-And it’s hard to differentiate the difference between them.
-Many amounts of queries are into this.
-Asking whether the two countries understand each other or are they sharing the same language?
+But most of us are mistaken in thinking that they share the same languages.
+It happens when at some point you are looking at TV, in magazines, and even some newspapers and you say “oh,Japanese and Chinese writings looks similar!”
+Differentiating the difference between them is hard.
+There have been many queries into this very question.
+They are asking whether the two countries understand each other or if they share the same language?

-Well, the answer is NO. In fact, when it comes to verbally express language it seems really hard for them to understand each other.
-But it is also true that some educated Chinese and Japanese speakers can read each other’s written language since countless (Han Chinese characters) are partaken in both writing systems, in spite of the fact that it’s not 100% exact (numerous bogus companions do exist because of social contrasts or basically because of section of time).
+Well, the answer is NO. When it comes to express their language verbally, it seems hard for them to understand each other.
+But it is also true that some educated Chinese and Japanese speakers can read each other’s written language.Since countless (Han Chinese characters) partake in both writing systems, this is possible.
+Even though it’s not 100% exact (many bogus contrasts do exist because of social dissimilarities or basically because of a section of time).

-We can’t say that it is all about the origin of these two languages because they are constantly evolving.
+We can’t say that it is all about the origin of these two languages because they are continually evolving.
 And we know that modern Japanese and Chinese today are results of their evolutions over history.
-That’s why in some cases these two languages have their influence in each other.
+That’s why in some cases, these two languages have their influence in each other.

 How different are Chinese and Japanese?